-Gauge note: There’s also a spray-painted gauge on a pillar of the Grand Avenue bridge that read approximately 4′.
+There’s a spray-painted gauge on a pillar of the Grand Avenue bridge that read approximately 4′ on this trip.

 We recommend this level.
 To put it in context, this was higher than average – especially for late October – yet the river was oddly shallow in some spots.
 Still though, a very good level all around that provided a balance of not so high as to submerge all the boulder gardens but not so low either as to make getting through the boulder gardens without scraping or getting hung up like threading a needle.

 Time: Put in at 10:45p.
 Out at 3:20p.

 Total Time: 4h 35m

 Wildlife: Hawks, bald eagles, wood ducks, deer and geese.

 14.3 miles for motor vehicles, pretty much all along Highway 73.
 19 miles for bicyclists, along a combination of dog-leg side roads (most of which are dirt-gravel – and uphill) and county highways to avoid Highway 73.